JaneNjeri/Python-mini-project-JNjeri/README.md

 # Python-mini-project
-Mini-project for the Introduction to Programming for Biologist class at Pwani University.
+Mini-project for the Introduction to Programming for Biologist module at Pwani University for the master's in Bioinformatics class.

 ## Data
-Contain different pdb files you can use for the analysis.
+This directory contains different pdb files you can use for the analysis.

 ## Scripts
-Contain several modules that run the analysis of pdb files.
+Contains several modules that run the analysis of pdb files.

 ## Results
 Location of pdb files following analysis.